The 2023 report is now available.

-The Division of Natural Resources (DNR), in conjunction with the Division of Forestry, annually surveys the state to determine relative abundance of soft and hard mast produced by trees and shrubs of importance to wildlife populations.
-Information on the quantity of wildlife food is provided to our cooperators, hunters, and various media outlets.
+The Division of Natural Resources (DNR), in conjunction with the Division of Forestry, annually surveys the state to determine hunting outlook and relative abundance of soft and hard mast produced by trees and shrubs of importance to wildlife populations.

 Mast surveys are completed at various locations covering all regions of West Virginia.
 Professionals and volunteers — including wildlife managers, foresters, wildlife biologists, Natural Resources Police Officers, Natural Resources Commissioners, and retired personnel from a multitude of natural resources related disciplines — devote their time and effort to collect data for these surveys.
 Without the participation of these individuals, completion of the statewide mast survey would not be possible.
 We would like to extend our sincerest gratitude to everyone who assists with data collection in the annual survey.